 Transcranial Magnetic Stimulation (TMS) is a revolutionary, drug-free, approach to treating depression, anxiety, and other psychiatric conditions.

 Deep TMS is the most advanced type of TMS.

-Deep TMS treatment involves 30-40 outpatient sessions over a course of 6 weeks.
+Deep TMS treatment involves 30-40 outpatient sessions (18-36minutes each, depending on your condition) over a course of 6 weeks.

 Deep TMS is:

 ● Non-invasive, meaning that it does not involve surgery.